ds2134/MVA_Assignment/README.md

 ```
 ![](plots/DS.png)<!-- -->

+---
+3.Find and collect data (need one dependent variable and more than 3 independent variables)?
+Dependent variable: Happiness_Score
+Independent variables: Decibel_Level, Traffic_Density, Green_Space_Area,
+Air_Quality_Index, Cost_of_Living_Index, Healthcare_Index

+The Happiness Score is likely to be influenced by factors such as
+noise level (Decibel_Level), traffic density (Traffic_Density), availability of
+green spaces (Green_Space_Area), air quality (Air_Quality_Index), cost of living (Cost_of_Living_Index),
+and healthcare quality (Healthcare_Index).
+Therefore, the Happiness Score is the dependent variable,
+while the rest are independent variables

+4.Describe your data ?
+Decibel_Level (Integer): It could be, in fact, that the referred factor is the
+indicator of noise level of some specific territory.
+Decibel level assignment is
+the most widespread world-wide; this normally means the louder atmosphere.

+Traffic_Density (Character): This variable apparently is about the traffic on the block
+in a given area

+Green_Space_Area (integer): The alternating green value evidently contains information
+on the degree of green space or vegetation cover in the said area.
+The concept of green
+area could be park, garden, or any natural area availability.

+Air_Quality_Index (Integer): Likely, the dispersion of different types of gases is monitored
+through the analysis of atmospheric conditions in a selected area.
+Air quality index (AQI) is
+a commonly used standardize parameter which conveys the severity of air pollution and the
+consequent health issues.

+Happiness_Score (Num): That variation just could be an index of the subjectively perceiving
+emotional state or happiness of a particular area.

+Cost_of_Living_Index (Integer): This variable is most likely to be interpreted as the expense
+area of a particular locality.
+It generally higher level considers the issues of a place to live,
+food, utilities, car and trips, emergency care.

+Healthcare_Index (Integer): The inconstant factor could be both the quality of healthcare or the
+ease of access in the specified settings.
+The main components of a healthcare index may include
+the number of healthcare facilities operating, healthcare professionals available, medical
+technology in use and the overall quality of patient outcomes.

+---
 ```{r}
 Q1: What is the relationship between the Cost_of_Living_Index (independent variable) and the Happiness_Score (dependent variable) ?